gaurav-on-hub/k3s-ansible/SCS.md

 > These need to be t2.small (2CPU with 6GB RAM) running Debian 10.

-- Once SCS notifies you the machines are ready, you'll need to `ssh-copy-key` to all of the nodes.
+- Once SCS notifies you the machines are ready, you'll need to `ssh-copy-id` to all of the nodes.

 - Follow the instructions in the in the [README](./README.md) in this project.